 To calculate your unpaid break wages, add up how much time you spent on shorter breaks that should have been paid or breaks that you had to work through.
 Multiply this extra time by your hourly rate.
 And don't forget overtime: Breaks for which you should have been paid count as hours worked, which means they may push your total hours for the week above the daily or weekly overtime standard.

-California law also requires employers to provide paid sick leave to employees, starting in July of 2015.
-Employees are entitled to earn one hour of paid sick leave for every 30 hours worked; for details about the law, see our article, California Passes Paid Sick Leave Law.
+California law also requires employers to provide paid sick leave to employees.
+Employees are entitled to earn one hour of paid sick leave for every 30 hours worked; for details about the law, see Paid Sick Leave in California.
 If your employer doesn't allow you to accrue or use paid sick leave, you are entitled to be paid for any time you had to take unpaid.

 In addition to the actual wages you should have been paid, you may be entitled to collect penalties.
 In California, the penalties available for unpaid wage claims include: